Muffin Tin Potato-Chip Frittatas

 - 1 leek, sliced (about 1/2 cup)

 - 1/2 onion, sliced (about 1/2 cup)

-4 tablespoons shredded cheese (such as cheddar or—our
+- 4 tablespoons shredded cheese (such as cheddar or - our favorite - smoked provolone)

 2. Whisk together the eggs, milk, salt, and pepper; set aside.